Charlton Heston: 1977–2000: Later film roles

 Heston starred in many theatrical productions at the Los Angeles Music Center, where he appeared in Detective Story, The Caine Mutiny Court-Martial, and as Sherlock Holmes in The Crucifer of Blood opposite Richard Johnson as Dr. Watson.
-In 2001, he made a cameo appearance as an elderly dying chimpanzee in Tim Burton's remake of Planet of the Apes.
+In 2001, he made a cameo appearance as an elderly dying simian in Tim Burton's remake of Planet of the Apes.
 His last film role was as Josef Mengele in Rua Alguem 5555: My Father, which had limited release (mainly to festivals) in 2003.
 Heston's distinctive voice landed him roles as a film narrator, including the opening scenes of Armageddon and Disney's Hercules.
 He played the title role in Mister Roberts three times and cited it as one of his favorite roles.
 In the early 1990s, he tried unsuccessfully to revive and direct the show with Tom Selleck in the title role.
 In 1998, Heston had a cameo role playing himself in the American television series Friends in the episode "The One with Joey's Dirty Day".
 In 2000, he played Chief Justice Haden Wainwright in The Outer Limits episode "Final Appeal".